wagtail/wagtail/docs/extending/custom_tasks.md

 Wagtail provides one built-in task type: `GroupApprovalTask`, which allows any user in specific groups to approve or reject moderation.

-However, it is possible to add your own task types in the code.
+However, it is possible to implement your own task types.
 Instances of your custom task can then be created in the `Tasks` section of the Wagtail Admin.

 ## Task models